bsc-quantic/pypickup/README.md

 pypickup rm numpy==1                    # Removes only numpy version 1 (and minors)

-pypickup add -s numpy                   # Downloads only the source files (not wheels)
+pypickup add -s numpy                   # Downloads only the source files (not wheels) pypickup add --ps numpy                 # Downloads all the platform-specific packages for package 'numpy'.
+Some packages' wheels will only be able to be downloaded by means of this command, depending on how have they been built ('$ pypickup add --help' for documentation).

-pypickup add --ps numpy                 # Downloads all the platform-specific packages for package 'numpy'.
-Some packages' wheels will only be able to be downloaded by means of this command, depending on how have they been built ($ pypickup add --help for documentation).
+pypickup list -r pandas                 # Lists the whole set of available packages in the remote repository for 'pandas'.
+Does not filter out any package, i.e shows everything.
+Please, consider that if you do now '$ pypickup add pandas', not all the previously shown packages will be downloaded, since the command 'add' is filtering out some packages by default, like the developement releases (alphas, betas...), the release candidates, and so on.
+See --help for more details on command 'add' pypickup list -r scipy==1.7.2           # Lists available packages for scipy, version 1.7.2
 ```

 ## Development